Release notes

 For visitors:

-Added: Inactive organizations can now also be found via the search bar
+Added: Inactive organizations also findable via the search bar

-From now on, you can also search the Algorithm Register for organizations that haven't yet joined or haven't published an algorithm description.
-These inactive organizations are already listed on organisatie.overheid.nl , but haven't yet published anything in the Algorithm Register.
+From now on, you can also search the Algorithm Register for organizations that are not yet connected or have not yet published an algorithm description.
+These inactive organizations are already listed onorganisaties.overheid.nl , but have not yet published anything in the Algorithm Register.

-If you type such an organization into the search bar, suggestions will be provided.
-You'll then be automatically redirected to a help page.
-This way, you'll know where to find more information.
-This prevents you from wondering why you couldn't find anything about the organization you were looking for.
+If you type such an organization into the search bar, suggestions are still provided.
+You are then automatically redirected to a help page.
+This way, you know where to find more information.
+This prevents you from having to wonder why you couldn't find anything about the organization you were looking for.

 Improved: Organization codes added to the URLs of organization pages

-Each organization page now has a unique code in its web address (URL), in addition to the organization name.
-This could be an organization code or Chamber of Commerce number from organizations.overheid.nl , for example.
-If such a code isn't available there, a unique code is generated.
+Each organization page now has a unique code in the web address (URL) in addition to the organization name.
+This is, for example, an organization code or Chamber of Commerce number from organisations.overheid.nl.
+If such a code is not available there, a unique code is generated.

-This ensures that links to organization pages continue to work properly, even if an organization changes its name.
+As a result, links to organization pages continue to work correctly, even if an organization changes its name.
 This also helps researchers and other users know exactly which organization is being referred to.

 February 2025